Keliko people

-The Keliko or Kaliko are an ethnic group in South Sudan and the Democratic Republic of the Congo, with immigrants in Uganda.
-Most members of the Keliko are Christians.
-In the Democratic Republic of the Congo, they are called kaliko umi, more especially from Laibo, Mado, awubha awuzi and so on.
-There is a slight pronunciation between Kaliko people in South Sudan and those in the DRC.
+The Keliko or Kaliko are an ethnic group in South Sudan and the Democratic Republic of the Congo, with immigrant communities in Uganda.
+In the Democratic Republic of the Congo, they are called Kaliko umi, and live in areas like Laibo, Mado, Awubha Awuzi.
+In South Sudan, Keliko people live in Lújúlē and Ūdábī payams west of Morobo County, Central Equatoria State and in Ūmbãci in Yei County.